Materials Physics on an Atomistic Scale 1

 This module is concerned with the arrangement and movement of atoms in solids.
 As these aspects determine to a large part the macroscopic properties of matter, their microscopical understanding is fundamental to, e.g., the tuning of materials for technological applications.

-Going beyond the coverage of the previous semesters' Solid State Physics course, the following topics will be treated in detail:
+Going beyond the coverage of an introductory Solid State Physics course of Bachelor level, the following topics pertaining to the static arrangement of atoms in solids will be treated in detail:

 Upon successful completion of the module, students are able to